 The definition of a protocol able to multiplex complete packets, avoiding the need of other protocols as PPP is seen as convenient.
-The multiplexed packets can be of any kind, since the "Protocol" field can be added for each of them.
-Not all the packets multiplexed in the same one have to belong to the same protocol.
+The multiplexed packets can be of any kind, since a "Protocol Number" field can be added to each of them.
+Not all the packets multiplexed in the same one must belong to the same protocol.
 The general scheme of Simplemux is:

-The Simplemux header includes the "Protocol" field, so it permits the multiplexing of different kinds of packets in the same bundle.
+The Simplemux header includes the "Protocol Number" field, so it permits the multiplexing of different kinds of packets in the same bundle.